NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/prior-fuzzers.md

    `sudo bash -c "echo core >/proc/sys/kernel/core_pattern"`

-Then, go into bash of the docker container to configure the server and the clint, by following the instructions given below:
+Then, go into bash of the docker container to configure the server and the client, by following the instructions given below:

 ### Configuring the server